MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 ### Calculating your security assessment

 The security assessment is a numerical summary of your organization's security status based on system recommendations, user behavior, and other security-related measurements.
-It's a measurement of organizational security status, with a higher number indicating that more recommended actions have been taken.
+It's a measurement of organizational security position, with a higher number indicating that more recommended actions have been taken.

-Your security assessment is calculated as a sum of your achieved impact status over total possible impact status.
+Your security assessment is calculated as a sum of your achieved impact over total possible impact.

 **Formula: Total achieved impact/Total possible impact**